A simple guide to milk cooling regulations

 - Be held at or below 6°C without freezing until collection or the next milking; and

 - Must not exceed 10°C during subsequent milkings.

 The best way to find out if you’re going to be compliant is to have your local DTS On-Farm Solutions specialist carry out a Milk Cooling Assessment.
 If you need to make changes they can work with you to determine the best solution for your business.

-If you do need to invest in your current milk cooling system to be compliant, DTS has a full range of Milk Protection solutions supported by a nationwide team of technicians, a 7-day week customer call center and a range of asset care and maintenance options to keep you cooling compliant and running smoothly.
+DTS has a full range of milk protection solutions supported by a nationwide team of technicians, a 7-day week customer call centre and a range of asset care and maintenance options to keep you cooling compliant and running smoothly.

 From 1 June 2021, Fonterra changed the way farmers are paid for their milk through the introduction of a new milk payment parameter.